Abyss-W4tcher/volatility3-symbols/README.md

 ![](https://img.shields.io/badge/RockyLinux-x86__64-dodgerblue?labelColor=lightsteelblue&style=for-the-badge&logo=rockylinux)
 ![](https://img.shields.io/badge/macOS-amd64%20|%20i386-darkcyan?labelColor=lightsteelblue&style=for-the-badge&logo=macos)

+##❗27/03/25

+Most of the macOS symbols for > 11.0 are not correct due to the use of incomplete KDKs.
+While a fix is developed, please be aware that analysis with these ISFs might be broken with Volatility3.

 ## Volatility3 memory analysis 🔍

 Conducting memory analysis with Volatility3 against a Linux or macOS RAM capture, requires of an investigator to acquire appropriate kernel debugging information.